Eerie, Haunting and Below the Sea: DeCaires Taylor’s Underwater Museums

 The sculptures are made from a special pH-neutral cement with a texture that encourages the growth of coral and the habitation of underwater creatures.
 The corals, sponges, fish, crustaceans, and worms live on and alter the surface of the statues – the sea claiming the works, altering and engaging with the pieces in a completely organic way.

 The Raft of the Lampedusa

 The Raft of the Lampedusa resting on the floors off of Lanzarote is a homage to Théodore Géricault’s Raft of the Medusa (1891).
-13 bodies piled in an inflatable raft.
+It shows people “piled” in an inflatable raft.
 In Taylor’s words, the

 Silent Evolution in Museo Subacuático de Arte off of Cancun, was one of the most provocative pieces – with 400 casts of locals grouped together.
 The scale and weight were massive.
 They are a key example of the awareness and conservation these parks are working to create.